ministruth/skynet/develop.md

     func FaultTolerant() object {
         ...
         if err != nil {
-            // handle or loafter thatg it for yourself return some_object
+            // handle or log it for yourself return some_object
         }
         ...
         return some_other_object
     }
     ```
-- All skynet function will return tracerr wrapped error to enable stack trace, all third-part or golang standard error should be thrown wrapped.
+- All skynet functions will return `tracerr` wrapped error to enable stack trace, all third-part or golang standard error should be thrown wrapped.
     ```
     // no need to wrap
     err := skynet_func()